abyyswalkers banner.jpg

 Review

-Abysswalkers offers a well-designed TCG experience with an excellent onboarding tutorial that immerses players in the game's essential lore.
+Abysswalkers delivers a well-designed TCG experience with a strong onboarding tutorial that immerses players in the game's core lore, making it accessible to newcomers while still engaging for seasoned players.

-Graphics: The visuals in Abysswalkers are solid, with well-done VFX for character attacks.
-The overall UI is pleasing, though nothing stands out particularly.
-Adding effects when characters are played could enhance the overall experience.
+Graphics: The visuals are solid, with well-executed VFX that bring character attacks to life.
+The UI is clean and functional, though it doesn’t particularly stand out.
+Adding effects when characters are played could enhance the presentation and make the game feel more dynamic.

-Audio Design: The audio design is competent, with expected SFX for attacks given the current development stage.
-Introducing distinct sounds for each attack and effect could improve retention by making the experience more engaging.
+Audio Design: The audio design is competent, with expected sound effects for attacks and interactions.
+Given the game's current development stage, the sound design does its job, but introducing more distinct audio cues for different attacks and effects could make the experience more immersive and memorable.

 Abysswalkers Review